Edited by: Keri Stooksbury

 While authorized users do not have redemption privileges, the primary cardholder controls the rewards account and can utilize the earned Ultimate Reward points to book travel via the Chase Travel portal or make other redemption transactions for the authorized user.

-Use the Chase Sapphire Preferred card to reserve and pay for the rental car, decline the rental car agency’s CDW or LDW coverage and have coverage for damage, theft, loss of use, and applicable towing.
+Use the Chase Sapphire Preferred card (or a combination of Chase Ultimate Rewards points and your Chase Sapphire Preferred card) to reserve and pay for the rental car, then decline the rental car agency’s CDW or LDW coverage for damage, theft, loss of use, and applicable towing.

 This benefit provides protection should your trip be canceled or disrupted for covered reasons.
 Eligible travel expenses are reimbursed up to $10,000 per covered person, up to $20,000 total per covered trip, and up to a maximum of $40,000 within a 12-month period per account.